 Before we had the luxury of exchanging information at the pace we do today, we relied on discussions by telephones, letters or memos.
 International transportation was limited to ships and local transportation moved at a snail’s pace.
-Business was localized and large companies were siloed.
+The business was localized and large companies were siloed.
 This was driven out of necessity – there was no global competition, and integration was not a word that applied to business.

 Then came the rapid pace of advancements that would set us on the path of globalization and integration.
 In the last 100 years, we have experienced the invention or booming growth of the computer, cell phones, the internet, flight, space travel, and satellites.
 With all of this technological advancement- communication and travel have become significantly easier, and the world has become a much smaller place.
 This has triggered a global economy with integrated processes across many countries.
 We have been put in a position to benefit from globalization and integration – or be destroyed by it!
 The concept of the Supply Chain recognizes that the act of supplying a product to a customer involved an ever more complicated series of steps spanning the acquisition of raw materials and their eventual procurement as a finished product by a customer.

 In order to manage the ever-increasing series of steps and actions involved in the Supply Chain, we recognized that it would be great to see all and know all.
 After all, we can only respond to events and actions that we know exist.
 Systems have been slow to catch up on providing that transparency and integration that would allow us to know, at any moment in time, the exact financial position of the company, or location and cost of a production order or even the exact inventory level of one of our critical raw materials.
 Extending back to the days when we had paper “systems” all the way through till today – the common theme is that we have silos, and, thus, static information which is delayed and not synchronized.
 We have many versions of the truth.